adjust/cocos2dx_sdk/doc/android/eclipse.md

 ## Summary

-This is the Cocos2d-x SDK of adjust™.
-You can read more about adjust™ at [adjust.com].
+This is the Cocos2d-x SDK of Adjust™.
+You can read more about Adjust™ at [adjust.com].

 ## Table of contents